mansi066/Student-ify/README.md

 ## 🛠️ **Installation**

-To experience Arctic Delights on your local machine, follow these steps:
+To experience Student-ify on your local machine, follow these steps:

 1. ```bash
    git clone https://github.com/avanimathur/Student-ify.git